What Is An Out-Of-Network Psychiatrist?

 Before ending the call, make sure to write down the name of the representative, the date, and a reference number for the call.

 At EZ Psychiatry, we believe in thoughtful, individualized psychiatric care.
 By choosing not to work with insurance companies, we can focus solely on delivering the highest standard of care without the limitations often imposed by third-party payers.
-Read more about our philosophy.
+You can read about our philosophy to learn more.

 Patients pay directly at the time of service, then, upon request, we can provide a superbill that contains the necessary details for insurance reimbursement.
 This typically includes